Vincent River at the Park Theatre

 This new version of the play is directed by Robert Chevara and will run at London's Park Theatre from Tuesday 20 March to Saturday 14 April.

-Louise Jameson stars with recent graduate Thomas Mahy, making his London stage debut.
+Louise Jameson stars with recent graduate Thomas Mahy, making his London stage debut - the photo below has just been released.

-Louise Jameson and Thomas Mahy star in Vincent River
+Louise Jameson and Thomas Mahy - photo by David Monteith-Hodge

 Ms Jameson played the iconic role of assistant Leela in Dr Who in the Seventies opposite Tom Baker.